abdussami-tayyab/ab/README.md

 ### Tracking
 This package doesn't handle any goal or conversion tracking because every company is approaching this in a slightly different way.
-We would suggest to use a custom Google Analytics dimension and pass the assigned test version in your master view:
+We would suggest using a custom Google Analytics dimension and pass the assigned test version in your master view:

     dataLayer.push({'version': '{{ AB::getCurrentTest() }}'});

 Contribution and questions
 -------
-If you have any questions or suggestions please feel free to ask or create megre request.
+If you have any questions or suggestions please feel free to ask or create a merge request.
 Happy testing!